vigoo/vigoo.github.io/posts/2023-09-07-generating-a-rust-client-library-for-zio-http-endpoints.md

 - Generate some intermediate model
 - Pretty print this model to Rust code

 The conversion once again is recursive, can fail, and requires keeping track of various things, so we can use `ZPure` to implement it.
-Not repeating the same details, in this section we will talk about how exactly the endpoint descriptions look like and what do we have be aware of when trying to process them.
+Not repeating the same details, in this section we will talk about what exactly the endpoint descriptions look like and what we have be aware of when trying to process them.

 The first problem to solve is that currently ZIO Http does not have a concept of multiple endpoints.
 We are not composing `Endpoint` values into an API, instead we first **implement** them to get `Route` values and compose those.
 We can no longer inspect the endpoint definitions from the composed routes, so unfortunately we have to repeat ourselves and somehow compose our set of endpoints for our code generator.